ANKVIT26/Chat_AI/README.md

 - **Smart Prompt Engineering**
   Each API is guided by tailored prompts to ensure clarity, relevance, and structured output.
 Gemini is used for summarization, reasoning, and fallback logic.
+  This handles the sentiment of the user to answer it rather than assuming it literally, we have incorporated Gita Shlokas to answer distressed and mentally tired queries(used few-shot learning)

 - **Frontend**
   - Built with **React + Vite**